BEICBIM/BEICbyLaws/Meetings.md

 # 5. Meetings

 a.
 Members/Meetings.
 Meetings of BEIC shall be held at the discretion of the President and/or ED/AM.
+Conduct of meetings and decision making process will follow [Robert's Rules of Order](https://en.wikipedia.org/wiki/Robert's_Rules_of_Order).

 b.
 Appointments.
 Appointment of the Leadership will be conducted by the President.